dbxone/dbxui/app/help/en/dex/shorting.md

 At any time, the holder of a borrow/short position can modify the collateral ratio in order to flexibly adjust to market behavior.
-If the collateral ratio is increase, an additional amount of BTS is locked as collateral, while reducing the collateral ratio will require an amount of the corresponding BitAsset to be payed back to the network.
+If the collateral ratio is increase, an additional amount of DBX is locked as collateral, while reducing the collateral ratio will require an amount of the corresponding BitAsset to be payed back to the network.